phin3has/devcontainer/README.md

 ## How it works

-The setup is split into two phases:
+The container image includes:

-1. **Build phase** (Dockerfile):
+1. **ZSH Configuration**:
-   - Sets up the basic environment with required packages
+   - ZSH as the default shell
-   - Installs ZSH and Oh-My-ZSH
+   - Oh-My-ZSH pre-installed with the "robbyrussell" theme
-   - Configures ZSH as the default shell
+   - Custom .zshrc configuration

-2. **Post-create phase** (post-create.sh):
+2. **Homebrew Installation**:
-   - Installs Homebrew via git clone (more reliable in containers)
+   - Homebrew installed directly in the container image
-   - Configures environment variables
+   - Environment variables properly set
-   - Updates Homebrew and installs basic utilities
+   - Basic Homebrew initialization performed

-## Usage
+## Usage as a Development Container

 1. Open this folder in VS Code
 2. When prompted, click "Reopen in Container"